 Arthritis of the shoulder can cause pain, swelling and stiffness in the joint.
-The condition is treated by removing the damaged articulating parts and replacing them with prostheses.
-Dr. Sohn provides expert diagnosis and individualized non-operative and operative treatments for the shoulder including shoulder joint replacement in San Juan Capistrano, Fountain Valley CA. Dr. Sohn also provides highly specialized care during and after surgery.
+The condition is often treated by removing the damaged moving parts and replacing them with an artificial joint.
+Dr. Sohn provides expert diagnosis and individualized non-operative and operative treatments for the shoulder including shoulder joint replacement.
+Dr. Sohn's office proudly serves the communities of San Juan Capistrano, Laguna Woods, Dana Point, Mission Viejo, Irvine, San Clemente, and Fountain Valley CA. Dr. Sohn provides highly specialized care for his patients both during and after surgery.
 Contact Dr. Sohn’s team for an appointment today!

 What is a Total Shoulder Joint Replacement?

 By Roger Sohn, MD

 Total shoulder replacement surgery is performed to relieve symptoms of severe shoulder pain and disability due to arthritis.
 In this surgery, the damaged articulating parts of the shoulder joint are removed and replaced with artificial implants that mimic the native shoulder.
 Replacement of both the humeral head and the socket is called a total shoulder replacement.

 The shoulder is a highly movable body joint that allows various movements of the arm.
 It is a shallow ball and socket joint, where the head of the humerus (upper arm bone) articulates with the socket called the glenoid.
 Normally, the two articulating surfaces of the bones are covered with cartilage, which prevents friction between the moving parts.
 The cartilage is lubricated by synovial fluid.
 Tendons and ligaments around the shoulder joint provide strength and stability to the joint.